 Streaming services, data collection, and automated recommendation

-By capturing, analysing and reflecting back individual and collective activit in the form of recommendations, Spotify are engaged in a practice that is not entirely new in terms of commerce (see: Cohen, 2004), the media industries (see: Lears, 1995) or indeed the music industries specifically (see: McCourt and Rothenbuhler, 2004).
+By capturing, analysing and reflecting back individual and collective listener activity in the form of recommendations, Spotify are engaged in a practice that is not entirely new in terms of commerce (see: Cohen, 2004), the media industries (see: Lears, 1995) or indeed the music industries specifically (see: McCourt and Rothenbuhler, 2004).
 However, as Prey observes, “what truly distinguishes these services from previous forms of music consumption…is the data feedback loop they generate in real time” (2016:32).
-Asdemonstrate often – which in is -’ by users, Implicit feedback also takes the form of data related to the times and locations of activity, and the devices used when doing so.
-As Brian Whitman, CTO of Echonest - - observed (quoted in White, 2014), they aim to “get whatever contextual clues we can possibly get from you, there are all sorts of things you give away without even noticing, even the fact that you are using an iPhone instead of an Android.”
+As Vanderbilt (2016) and Amatrinain (2013) demonstrate, in the construction and iterative rationalisation of recommender systems it is often implicit feedback – which in the case of Spotify is data about which songs are played, skipped, shared, or added to playlists by users - that is viewed as a more useful ‘raw material’ than the explicit feedback volunteered by users in the form of star ratings, purchases, or reviews.
+Implicit feedback also takes the form of data related to the times and locations of activity, and the devices used when doing so.
+As Brian Whitman, CTO of Echonest - the self-defined ‘music intelligence service’ Spotify acquired in 2013 - observed (quoted in White, 2014), they aim to “get whatever contextual clues we can possibly get from you, there are all sorts of things you give away without even noticing, even the fact that you are using an iPhone instead of an Android.”

 Yet the data gathering and analysis facilitating automated recommendation goes beyond that.
-Because, as point out:r-rinformation is enabled,ingthat .
-This, coupled with inferences derived from implicit feedback,es.
+Because, as Housley et al point out, “digital societies are self-referential, in the sense that they generate data as an accountable trace and functional pre-requisite for network and system integration” (2014:3), a wider-reaching information grab is enabled, meaning that different and disparate data from possibly unrelated sources can be reciprocally contextualised.
+This, coupled with inferences derived from implicit feedback, facilitates the production of a form of knowledge deployed via services’ interfaces.
 In the case of popular music, alongside the digital monitoring of listening activity taking place within streaming interfaces, other activities related to what Negus (1997:9) calls music reception – e.g. the online purchase of concert tickets and physical products, or social media discussions around music – now also often take place within interfaces that enable large-scale data collection and analysis.

-With, s,, and social media in particular (Pasnick, 2015).
-This activityimplicit feedback by compiling lists of words used in descriptions of artists and songs occurring elsewhere online.
+With Spotify, the web-crawling and natural language processing capabilities of Echonest enables the collection and analysis of conversations occurring outside the Spotify interface, on blogs, online music media channels, and social media in particular (Pasnick, 2015).
+This activity augments implicit feedback by compiling lists of words used in descriptions of artists and songs occurring elsewhere online.
 According to Prey (ibid), this facilitates analysis on a more ‘cultural level’ and the construction of models based not only on the ‘ground truth’ of implicit feedback, but also on what can be implied from machine-processed information - and specifically text - gathered elsewhere online.
 Thus, a clear link emerges between streaming services, automated recommendation, and our use of other online services, and particularly social media.